questoph/spellux/README.md

 Specify the correction mode for processing:

 - **safe** mode uses only the existing correction resources (lemma list, pretrained matching dict) for correction.
 This increases the number of variants not found but limits the number of correction errors.
 - **model** mode uses the word embedding model for candidate evaluation.
-The function returns the 10 nearest neighbors for a word and evaluates the most likely candidate using string simililarity matching in *fuzzywuzzy*.
+The function returns the 10 nearest neighbors for a word and evaluates the most likely candidate using string simililarity matching in *rapidfuzz*.
 This mode is very fast but sometimes does not return a candidate, especially for rare variants.
 - **norvig** mode uses the well-known spelling corrector written by Peter Norvig (see [norvig.com/spell-correct.html](https://norvig.com/spell-correct.html)).
 Here, words within max.
 2 edits distance are evaluated by probability agaist a large text file (containing RTL atricle data).
 This method works best for typo detection.
 Also, it tends to be slow when processing long words.
 - **tf-idf** mode uses an ngram-based similartiy matrix for candidate evaluation based on the *TfidfVectorizer* method in *scikit-learn*.
 Faster than *norvig* mode, and always returns a candidate – but sometimes weird ones.
 - **combo** mode determines correction candidates based on a combination of *model*, *norvig*, and *td-idf*.
-The three candidates are evaluated using string simililarity matching in *fuzzywuzzy*.
+The three candidates are evaluated using string simililarity matching in *rapidfuzz*.
 Given its composition of three correction processes plus evaluation, this is the slowest mode.

 **Note:** There is an additional **training** mode that is only available internally for development and testing purposes.
 So don't bother activating it.
 Won't work.